How to Install WordPress with Apache on Debian

 Transitioning to HTTPS

-After these configurations, your site will use HTTPS, redirecting all HTTP traffic to a secure HTTPS connection.
-This ensures data encryption between your server and users’ browsers.
+Once these configurations are complete, your site will use HTTPS, redirecting all HTTP traffic to a secure HTTPS connection.
+As a result, this ensures data encryption between your server and users’ browsers.

-When using Apache with your LAMP Stack, it’s important to configure the Uncomplicated Firewall (UFW).
+Typically, when running Apache with your LAMP Stack, configuring the Uncomplicated Firewall (UFW) is important.
 UFW simplifies firewall management and is essential for controlling access to your server’s services.

 Installing UFW

-If UFW is not yet installed, add it with:
+However, if UFW is not yet installed, first add it with:

 sudo apt install ufw -y